-Alleppey also known as Alappuzha is a significant tourist destination in Kerala famous for its well-poised backwaters.
+Alleppey, also known as Alappuzha is a significant tourist destination in Kerala famous for its well-poised backwaters.
 It is popularly known as "Venice of the East".
 The Houseboat cruise in the backwaters of Alleppey is very popular.
-The nearest airport to Alleppey is Cochin International Airport which at distance of 80 Kilometres.
+The nearest airport to Alleppey is Cochin International Airport which at a distance of 80 Kilometres.

 Alleppey is undoubtedly a fantastic backwater destination, a delight for honeymoon couples.
 Houseboat cruise, the most special activity at Alleppey, is a really good experience.
 The ever-delicious food compensates for the humid weather you find in Alleppey.

 Alleppey is the oldest planned city in Kerala.
-Lord Curzon described this place as "Venice of the East" because of its vast and placid backwaters.
+Lord Curzon described this place as "Venice of the East" because of its vast and tranquil backwaters.
 Apart from the backwaters, it also has canals, lagoons and a beach.
 The place is also the centre for Coir carpet industries and Prawn farming.
 The features of Alleppey make it ideal for backwater tourism as well as visiting the several churches in the area.

 The Houseboat cruise in the backwaters of Alleppey is the most popular thing-to-do here.
 On the second Saturday of August every year, tourists get a chance to see the breathtaking snake-boat races which were inaugurated by Jawaharlal Nehru, India's first prime minister in 1952.
-Each snake-boat is manned by about a 100 oarsmen who are extremely passionate about the race.
+Each snake-boat is manned by about 100 oarsmen who are incredibly passionate about the race.
 There are other tourist attractions in Alleppey like Karumadikkuttan statue, Ambalapuzha temple and Champakulam village.

 The average elevation of Alleppey is only 1 m(3 ft) above mean sea level.